 After spending a decade in my twenties standing next to massive speakers in shitty little venues I’m pretty sure that I’m going deaf and, for that, I am thankful.
 I never thought I would be but here we are, some twenty years later, and some asshole bought my daughter a recorder and a Dora the Explorer karaoke machine and I’ve never been more pleased that I can’t hear anything over a loud and shrill scream.

 In the same vein I’m also thankful that the men in my family tend to lead long and uninteresting lives before succumbing quickly to an invasive brain tumor or some sort of dementia.
 I really can’t think of a better way to die sometime in my late nineties with no real memory of anything.
 I’ve spent a lot of effort and bourbon in an attempt to forget some fairly horrid experiences.
 The first time I had sex comes to mind.
 The second and third does as well.
 There’s a bit about square dancing too.
-The fourth and fifth time I had sex not to mention that time my mother told me that I had sexy feet or finding out that she didn’t wear underwear beneath her nightgown.
+The fourth and fifth time I had sex not to mention that time my mother told me that I had sexy feet.

 I’m thankful for my body such as it is.
 It’s provided me with pages upon pages of content to write about as I head into the breach of middle age, gray hairs and bald spots and all.
 I’m thankful that I’m becoming homely.
 I’m lying now.
 I’m not.
 I’m incredibly vain and again aging is, to make a poor metaphor, a river that torrents and wears down the rock of ourselves and leaves nothing left in the end.

 Jesus Christ that’s depressing unless you happen to be a Buddhist.

 I’m thankful for a bladder that still works most of the time and what I think might be a burgeoning case of IBS which has enabled me to lose twenty or so pounds over the past year.